Category Archives: Gunnar Björnstrand

 Grade: A

-Recently acquiring a robust Ingmar Bergman collection featuring over three dozen of the great director’s works, I have much introspective filmmaking to look forward to.
+I recently acquired a robust Ingmar Bergman collection featuring over three dozen of the great director’s works, so I have much introspective filmmaking to look forward to.

 Considered visionary, influential, and many other stellar adjectives, his films are personal and human.
-They are frequently dark and not easy watches but the payoff is quite big for the patient cinephile.
+They are frequently dark and not easy to watch, but the payoff is significant for the patient cinephile.

 The story is told in a brisk twenty-four-hour period and consists of only four characters.
-It is structured as a three-act play in a short ninety-one-minute run.
+It is structured as a three-act play that runs for ninety-one minutes.

 Let’s remember that mental illness was not as advanced in 1961 as it is decades later.
 Most who suffered from it were tossed away into a ‘loony bin’ and quickly discarded from society.

-Delving into such controversial and unpleasant territory in 1961 deserves huge accolades.
+Delving into such controversial and unpleasant territory in 1961 deserves enormous accolades.

 The brilliance of Through a Glass Darkly is how Karin realizes her mental illness and its fateful ravages.
 She is aware of what’s happening to her and that she will never recover.
-After all, the hen’s mother also suffered from mental illness.
+After all, the hen’s mother also had a mental illness.

-Her rich characterization is powerfully played by Andersson, the standout in the film.
-This could be because of Sven Nykvist’s cinematography but sometimes Karin looks like a little girl and other times a haggard older woman.
+Her rich characterization is powerfully played by Andersson, who stands out in the film.
+This could be because of Sven Nykvist’s cinematography, but sometimes Karin looks like a little girl and, at other times, a haggard older woman.

 I wonder if Bergman was trying to show the parallel between Karin and her mother.